 Backwater valves prevent outbound water from re-entering a structure from which it was ejected, called “back-flowing.”
-They are a kind of backflow prevention device.
-This may be due to excess water outside, as caused by a flood, or a blockage of the pipes from the outside, potentially caused by sewage or dirt.
+They are a device which stops sewer backflow.
+Usually this is caused by excess water outside, as caused by a flood, or a blockage of the pipes from the outside, potentially caused by sewage or dirt.
 It may also be caused when there is excess rainwater and falling precipitation, and the city’s sewer lines are unable to handle so much fluid.
 Back-flowing mostly occurs in basements, but it also may occur on the first floor if the house is situated in a low area.
-Backwater valves are not to be confused with backwater preventers, which are devices that prevent home potable water sources from becoming contaminated by foul water, such as sewage.
+Backwater valves are not to be confused with backflow preventers, which are devices that prevent home potable water sources from becoming contaminated by foul water, such as sewage.

 Standard backwater valves feature a normally open gate design which makes the flow of water easy when pipes are not overburdened.
 When water is overflowing, however, the gate will float to a closed position, preventing water from entering the house from the outside.
 However, air will still be allowed to flow through the valve.
 When the backwater valve is closed, the residents should be sure not to use any of the plumbing systems, because the fluid will be unable to exit the pipes and with extensive uses, the house’s own waste water may flood into the basement or first floor level.
 These plumbing systems include sinks, toilets, laundry, etc.